Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Conclusions

 \section{Conclusions}

-We have performed Monte Carlo simulations of hard wedge-shaped particles built of eleven tangent balls.
+We have performed Monte Carlo simulations of hard pear-like molecules built of eleven tangent balls.
 We scanned a wide range of packing fractions covering the whole phase sequence: isotropic (Iso), nematic (N), smectic A (SmA), and ferroelectric double-splay crystal ($\text{Cr}_\text{DS}\text{P}_\text{F}$).
-The phases were classified using visual inspection of simulation snapshots, order parameters, and correlation functions.
-For the shape under consideration, second-order DFT calculations~\cite{Gregorio2016} suggested the existence of a long-range polar and splay order for packing fractions $\eta > 0.30$, which cover high-density nematics and the entire smectic range.
-Despite the DFT predictions, no long-range polar or splay order was observed until the system crystallized.
-Only short-ranged correlations were present in the smectic phase, and in the nematic phase, they were even less prominent.
-The possible reason why the DFT predictions were not met may be that the theoretical N-$\text{N}_\text{S}$ transition point is close to the N-SmA point in our study, while at the same time, the smectic order was not included in the original manuscript.
+The phases were classified using visual inspection of simulation snapshots, order parameters, and pair-correlation functions.
+For the molecule under consideration, second-order DFT calculations~\cite{Gregorio2016} suggested the existence of a long-range polar and splay order for packing fractions $\eta > 0.30$, which cover high-density nematics and the entire smectic range.
+Despite the prediction of DFT calculations, no long-range polar or splay order was observed until the system crystallized.
+Only short-ranged correlations were present in the smectic phase, and in the nematic phase they were even less prominent.
+The possible reason why the theoretical predictions were not met may be that the theoretical N-$\text{N}_\text{S}$ transition point is close to the N-SmA point in our study, while at the same time, the smectic order was not included in the original manuscript.
 Another possibility is that the theory is only second-virial.
-However, since a negative value of the $K_{11}$ splay constant was proved to be theoretically possible, it is worth further exploring other variants of the wedge model, for example with a different length or a smooth, convex surface.
+However, since a negative value of the $K_{11}$ splay constant was proved to be theoretically possible, it is worth further exploring other variants of the pear-like molecule model, for example with a different length or a smooth, convex surface.